-The design is organized around a two-story daylit central lobby that addresses parking and a drop-off area to the north as well as the community park and foothills to the south.
-Public spaces in the east wing (Media Center, Cafeteria, Theatre, Gymnasiums) and learning spaces in the west wing allow the classroom wing to be secured during the evening and weekend events.
+The design is organized around a two-story, daylit, central lobby that addresses parking and a drop-off area to the north and connects to the community park and foothills to the south.
+Public spaces in the east wing (including a media center, cafeteria, theater, and gymnasiums) and learning spaces in the west wing allow the classroom wing to be secured during the evening and weekend events.

-The west wing organizes learning spaces into three parallel, east-west oriented program bars with General Classrooms and Science Classrooms organized along the north and south bars, allowing for efficient controllability of daylighting.
-The central bar, comprised of the STEAM Lab, Art Classroom, Multiple Commons areas, and a Service Core, extends above the flanking classroom bars, allowing continuous north and south facing clerestories to bring daylight into the central bar.
+The west wing organizes learning spaces into three parallel, east-west oriented program bars.
+In the north and south bars, general classrooms and science classrooms have access to daylight that can be controlled according to user needs, the time of day, and the season.
+The central bar–comprised of the STEAM lab, art classroom, multiple common areas, and a service core–extends above the flanking classroom bars to allow continuous north and south facing clerestories to bring daylight into the central bar.